 As of September 30, 2014

-(ur ro Forma (1) (unaudited) (in thousands) Pro Forma As Adjusted (2)
+Actual Pro Forma (1) (unaudited ,

 Balance Sheet Data:

-Cash \$ 39,207 \$ 39,207 \$ 75,024
+Cash \$ 39,207 \$ 39,207 \$ 85,068

-Total assets 41,306 41,306 75,464
+Total assets 41,306 41,306 85,508

-Working capital 27,411 27,646 64,299
+Working capital 27,411 27,646 74,343

 Preferred stock warrant liabilities 235

 Long-term debt, less current portion 5,455 5,455 5,455

 Redeemable convertible preferred stock 49,801

 Accumulated deficit (31,631) (31,631) (31,631)

-Total stockholders' (deficit) equity (29,649) 20,387 55,381
+Total stockholders' (deficit) equity (29,649) 20,387 65,425

-(1) Pro forma amounts reflect (i) the conversion of all our outstanding shares of redeemable convertible preferred stock as of September 30, 2014 into an aggregate of 6,369,567 shares of our common stock, and the resultant reclassification of our redeemable convertible preferred stock to stockholders' deficit and (ii) the adjustment of our outstanding warrants to purchas redeemable convertible preferred stock into warrants to purchase 38,758 shares of our common stock, and the resultant reclassification of our preferred stock warrant liabilities to additional paid-in capital, a component of stockholders' deficit, all of which will occur in connection with the closing of this offering.

-Pro forma as adjusted amounts reflect (i) the pro forma conversion adjustments described in footnote (1) above, (ii) the sale of 3,600,000 shares of our common stock in this offering at the initial public offering price of \$10.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, and (iii) the sale of 500,000 shares of our common stock at a price per share equal to the initial public offering price in the concurrent private placement, after deducting placement agent fees and estimate expenses payable by us.
+- (1) Pro forma amounts reflect (i) the conversion of all our outstanding shares of redeemable convertible preferred stock as of September 30, 2014 into an aggregate of 6,369,567 shares of our common stock, and the resultant reclassification of our redeemable convertible preferred stock to stockholders' deficit and (ii) the adjustment of our outstanding warrants to purchas redeemable convertible preferred stock into warrants to purchas 38,758 shares of our common stock, and the resultant reclassification of our preferred stock warrant liabilities to additional paid-in capital, a component of stockholders' deficit, all of which will occur in connection with the closing of this offering. - Pro forma as adjusted amounts reflect (i) the pro forma conversion adjustments described in footnote (1) above, (ii) the sale of 3,600,000 shares of our common stock in this offering at the assumed initial public offering price of \$13.00 per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and (iii) the sale of \$5.0 million of shares of our common stock at a price per share equal to the initial public offering price (or 384,615 shares based on the assumed initial public offering price of \$13.00 per share) in the concurrent private placement, after deducting estimated placement agent fees and expenses payable by us.
+Because we have not entered into any definitive agreements with NEA related to the concurrent private placement, there can be no guarantee that the concurrent private placement will take place or that the terms of the concurrent private placement will be consistent with those assumed in this prospectus. - (3) A \$1.00 increase (decrease) in the assumed initial public offering price of \$13.00 per share would increase (decrease) each of cash, total assets, working capital and total stockholders' equity (deficit) by \$3.3 million, assuming the number of shares offered by us as stated on the cover page of this prospectus remain unchanged and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, a one million share increase (decrease) in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) each of cash, total assets, working capital and total stockholders' equity (deficit) by \$12.1 million, assuming the assumed initial public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.